JamesTheGiblet/coddy_v3/roadmap.md

 ---

-## 🌟 Current Focus: Phase 1–3
+## 🌟 Current Focus: Phase 4 - Edit Tab

-- Landing Page, Genesis Chat, Theme Toggle
+- Implementing AI suggestions and refactoring in the editor.